 Projects team students with faculty mentors in initiatives that enable them to have an impact on key issues in law.

 Law Code + Computer Code = CodeX

 Students who participate in the Stanford Criminal Justice Center’s Project ReMADE specialize in second chances for their clients — formerly incarcerated individuals on the path to entrepreneurship.
 The 12-week program teams Silicon Valley professionals and students from SLS and the Stanford Graduate School of Business as teachers and mentors.
 Classes cover everything “remade” entrepreneurs need to launch and sustain their businesses, from accounting and marketing to negotiations and public speaking.
 The program culminates in a ceremony at Stanford Law School, at which entrepreneurs present their business plans to executives from local micro-development organizations.Learn About Project: ReMADE

-At the Rock Center for Corporate Governance
+News and Publications from the Rock Center for Corporate Governance